ltfe-ict-academy/cloud-linux-containers/01_Introduction_to_Linux_Containers/README.md

 Linux containers, also known as LXC, was the first implementation of system containers that was entirely based on mainline Linux features.
 This means that you could take a completely clean upstream kernel, or the kernel as distributed by any Linux distribution, and use that to create containers on Linux.
 LXC itself is a low-level tool that can create both system containers and application containers.
 - LXC containers are often considered as something in the middle between a chroot and a full-fledged virtual machine.
 - The goal of LXC is to create an environment as close as possible to a standard Linux installation but without the need for a separate kernel.
-- LXC containers are essentially a copy of an operating system running on the same kernel as its host, so in this case, you don’t virtualise anything, and there are no overhead processes.
+- LXC containers are essentially a copy of an operating system running on the same kernel as its host, so in this case, you don't virtualise anything, and there are no overhead processes.

 **[linuxcontainers.org](https://linuxcontainers.org/) is the umbrella project** behind Incus, LXC, LXCFS, Distrobuilder and more.

 The goal is to offer a **distro and vendor neutral environment** for the development of Linux container technologies.
 The focus is providing containers and virtual machines that run full Linux systems.
 While VMs supply a complete environment, system containers offer an environment as close as possible to the one you'd get from a VM, but without the overhead that comes with running a separate kernel and simulating all the hardware.

 **When should you use Linux containers?**
-- Anytime when you’re running Linux on Linux, you should be considering using containers instead of virtual machines.
+- Anytime when you're running Linux on Linux, you should be considering using containers instead of virtual machines.
 - For almost any use case, you could run the exact same workload in a system container and not get any of the overhead that you usually get when using virtual machines.
 - The only exception would be if you needed a specific version of the kernel different from the kernel of the host, for a specific feature of that virtual machine.
 - System containers are much easier to manage than virtual machines.